cornernote/minetest-skyblock/README.txt

 -- Level Achievement Block --

-Punch (short left click) to refresh your achievements.
+Punch (short left click) to refresh your quests.

 Dig (long left click) to respawn at a new location with new items.

-Open (right click) to view current achievements.
+Open (right click) to view current quests.

 -- Death Hurts --